reach-sh/reach-lang/docs/src/guide/parallelReduce/index.md

 :::
 ::::

-Now that we understand our loop, how to update values, and how to structure function inputs and outputs -- let's look at the difference in syntax between `.api` and `.api_`.
+Now that we understand our loop, how to update values, and how to structure function inputs and outputs -- let's look at the difference in syntax between `{!rsh} .api` and `{!rsh} .api_`.

 ### .api_ vs .api Syntax

 #### .api_

-We will demonstrate our `countUp` function with both `.api` and `.api_`.
+We will demonstrate our `countUp` function with both `{!rsh} .api` and `{!rsh} .api_`.

 In the following examples these two functions have the same funtionality, to increase the count by one each time a user calls our function.

-First, the `.api_` that you have seen already.
+First, the `{!rsh} .api_` that you have seen already.
 ```
 load: /examples/parallelReduce-api_-counter/index.rsh
 md5: 5a60138c737baf125f0cdccec40fec3e
 range: 21-26
 ```
 - Line 21 denotes the start of our API member function `B.countUp`.
 The empty parenthesis means it takes no arguments.
-- Line 22 starts the outer return.
+- Line 22 starts the outer `{!rsh} return`.
 Zero denotes the amount to be paid and we declare our `ret` function.
-- Line 23 invokes our ret function and returns the value of `count` to the caller.
+- Line 23 invokes our `ret` function and returns the value of `count` to the caller.
 - Line 24 updates the loop variable `count` increasing it by one.

 Any checks performed before the `{!rsh} return` statement will be applied in the local step, during payment and the consensus step of the API call.
 You should use `{!rsh} .api_` when this check is the same for these steps.

 #### .api

-Now notice the difference in syntax for `.api`.
+Now notice the difference in syntax for `{!rsh} .api`.
 Remember, this function does the same thing as the one above.
 ```
 load: /examples/parallelReduce-api-counter/index.rsh
 md5: 0fee750111780031c4fb176b431e862e
 range: 21-27
 ```
-- Line 21 denoteds the start of our API member function `B.countUp`.
+- Line 21 denotes the start of our API member function `B.countUp`.
 - Line 22 is for the `ASSUME_EXPR`.
 The empty parenthesis means it takes no arguments.
-These will be evaluated in a local step, so you may use it to add things you `{!rsh} assume` about the values given by the api caller.
+These will be evaluated in a local step, so you may use it to add things you `{!rsh} assume` about the values given by the API caller.
 - Line 23 is the pay expression, it is set to zero, matching our previous function.
-- Line 24 declares our return function `ret`.
+- Line 24 declares our `{!rsh} return` function `ret`.
-- Line 25 invokes that return, sending `count` back to the caller.
+- Line 25 invokes that `{!rsh} return`, sending `count` back to the caller.
 - Line 26 updates our loop variable `count`.

 A key difference now is the ability to specify different verification checks for the different Reach modes your function will go through.